 About the ISU Didactic Program in Dietetics (DPD)

-Appointments are awarded to begin the following fall semester.
+Appointments are awarded for fall semester for senior status and the following fall semester for junior status.
 Requirements for the DPD include: a 3.0 accumulative grade-point-average or above; completion of several of the ISU General Education requirements including several basic sciences and English, along with pre-requisite food and nutrition courses.

 Applicants must complete the DPD application, write a letter of application, submit transcripts of all colleges an universities attended, and include an application fee of $20.
 The application deadline is February 15th.